getsentry/cookie-sync/README.md

 # Sentry.io Cookie Sync

-A browser pluging to help copy cookies from sentry.io so you can be logged-in to your sentry devapp and vercel sandboxes.
+A browser plugin to automatically sync cookies for local frontend development of sentry.io.
+This extension will copy cookies from sentry.io and make them available for your development environment, including version sandbox deployments.

 ![](./source/assets/example.png)